Part 4. Python Package Development

 Overview

-The answer is Python packaging—transforming your analysis scripts into reusable, installable, shareable software.
-This final chapter teaches you to create professional Python packages that you and others can install with a simple pip install your-package.
+The answer is Python packaging, which means turning your analysis scripts into reusable, installable, shareable software.
+This final part of the course teaches you how to create a small Python package that you and others can install with pip install your-package.

 # project1/analysis.py